Preeclampsia and High Blood Pressure During Pregnancy

 High blood pressure

 Usually defined as a reading higher than 140/90.
-However, if you normally have low blood pressure, a risk to less than 140/90 could indicate you are at risk.
+However, if you normally have low blood pressure, a jump from your normal baseline – even if it’s still below 140/90 – may still be concerning.
 You can buy blood pressure gauges from your pharmacist if you want to establish your baseline as soon as you know you are pregnant.

 Swelling